FernandoChu/Flute/README.md

 ## Installation

 The recommended installation method is to run it using [docker](https://docs.docker.com/engine/install/).
+- Download this repository.
+- Rename `.env.example` into `.env`, change the `ENCRYPTION_KEY` if wanted.
-- Install and run with `docker compose build --no-cache && docker compose up`.
+- `cd` into the folder, install and run with `docker compose build --no-cache && docker compose up`.
 Open the app at http://localhost:3001.
 - Create an account in DeepL and get an [api key](https://www.deepl.com/en/your-account/keys).
 Put it in the settings in Flute.
 - Create an account in Google Console, and then make a project.
 Get an [api key](https://console.cloud.google.com/apis/credentials) for `Cloud Text-to-Speech API`.
 Put it in the settings in Flute, and choose your preferred model and voice.
 I suggest the Chirp HD model for accuracy/price (roughly 15-20 hours of audio in the free tier).
   - WARNING: Unlike DeepL, Google Cloud can consume more tokens beyond the ones in the free tier and will charge you for this.
 Also, not all models have a free tier.